 - Sliding the new stitch from the right needle to the left needle (Now you have 1 more stitch on the left needle)

 - Repeat steps 2 & 3 for the required number of cast on stitches

 - Mid-row: Turn your work and continue with your row or round.
 Be sure to snug up the first stitch so that you don’t have a long strand from the last cast on to the first stitch.

 - At the end of a row: Start your new row by working into the cast on stitches, and continuing across the row as instructed.

 Tips for Casting On in the Middle of Your Project

-- More information about the Knit Cast On can be found in our Knitted Cast On Tutorial.
+- Find more information about the Knit Cast On in our Knitted Cast On Tutorial.

 - The Knit Cast On can be done purlwise.
-Instead of knitting into each stitch, purl into them.
+To do a purlwise cast on, purl into each new stitch rather than knitting them.

 - The Cable Cast On is similar to the Knit Cast On, but creates a sturdier more decorative edge.
 It can be used mid-project in the same manner as the Knit Cast On, and can also be done purlwise.